2024年11月19日 星期二

-under-, underage, stop short of sth, fire up, fire safety codes. a 'pyramid scheme' to recruit underage girls for abuse.
+under-, underage, MINOR, stop short of sth, fire up, fire safety codes. a 'pyramid scheme' to recruit underage girls for abuse.

 Ghislaine Maxwell's possible co-operation with authorities could lead to charges against other figures in the Epstein operation, who may have helped administer what authorities alleged was a 'pyramid scheme' to recruit underage girls for abuse.